How to manually write off customer invoices to bad debt

 Bad Debt Relief conditions

-HMRC state that you are only eligible to claim back VAT under certain circumstances, such as:
+HMRC states that you can claim back VAT under certain circumstances, such as:

-• You have already accounted for the VAT on the supplies and paid it to HMRC.
+• You accounted for the VAT on the supplies and paid it to HMRC

-• You have written off the debt in your day to day VAT accounts and transferred it to a separate bad debt account.
+• You wrote off the debt in your VAT accounts and transferred it to a bad debt account

-NOTE: There are other conditions you must satisfy, for a more detailed description please contact HMRC or visit their website at http://www.hmrc.gov.uk
+For more details on other conditions, contact HMRC or visit their website at http://www.hmrc.gov.uk

 Create a Bad Debt Write Off nominal code